stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 ### Accenture's strategic advantages

-Although these deals have more expensive sales cycles and lower margins than consulting, 4 strategic advantages have emerged for Accenture:
+Although these deals have more expensive sales cycles and lower margins than consulting, four strategic advantages have emerged for Accenture:

 1. One deal leads to more deals per client (e.g. start by running "accounts receivable" within the finance function, and end up running all of finance, ITC, call centres and supply chain operations, thereby freeing the client to focus on strategy, marketing, R&D and customer experience)
 2. Most deals lead to more consulting projects, most as non-competitive